-Historic Adamson House in Malibu
+Historic Adamson House

 Adamson House is designated a National Historic Site and a California Historic Landmark

 Visible from most places on the state beach, but with entry only off the Pacific Coast Highway (Highway One), a few hundred feet down coast in Malibu Lagoon State Beach is the Adamson House.
 In 1892, Henry Keller sold the 13,000-acre Rancho Malibu to Frederick H. Rindge, for a price variously reported as $10-$22 per acre.
 Keller, it is said, had acquired it for 10 cents an acre in 1872.
 Rindge, from Cambridge, Massachusetts, had recently inherited an estate of more than $2 million and moved to California.